 Just because you may not agree with my perspective or you have questions about God that may have lead you to abandon your belief in Him, shouldn't stop you from taking a look at what I have to say.
 You may have heard some of these topics explained a thousand ways, but I don't think you've heard it explained quite like this!!
 I want to provide a forum for open and honest discussion about the facts as they are available to each of us.
 I'm offering a perspective that I think is worth considering.
 Would you be willing to do just that...consider it?
 Reach out...share your thoughts...let's make this a discussion, and open your heart and mind in the mean time...who knows where this just might lead!

 **About the author**

 Angela Paris Nwankudu is a lab scientist by day and a writer in her spare time with Westbow Press.
-She holds a B.S. in Biology with an emphasis in Microbiology, a certificate in Christian Education, and is currently pursuing an M.A. in Science and Religion from Biola University.
+She holds a B.S. in Biology with an emphasis in Microbiology, a certificate in Christian Education, and an M.A. in Science and Religion from Biola University.
+She is a recent graduate of the C.S.
+Lewis Summer Fellowship Program at the Discovery Institute.
 Angela has delighted audiences young and old with material from her upcoming book, Hidden in History: Can the Bible be Trusted?
-She was a recent speaker at the first annual "Love God with All Your Mind" Women in Apologetics conference held at Biola University January 2018.
+She was a recent speaker at the fourth annual Women in Apologetics Conference and first had the pleasure of speaking at WIA during their inaugural "Love God with All Your Mind" Women in Apologetics conference held at Biola University January 2018.
 She enjoys spending time with her husband, as well as reading, writing, traveling, and ministering.